-Today I’m sharing my most exciting DIY dresser makeover.
-It’s exciting not because it took me a long time to complete, but because it came together in such a scrappy manner.
-It’s a project that reflects sheer determination, compromise, and the age-old philosophy of wabi-sabi or the art of imperfection.
+Today I’m sharing an exciting DIY dresser makeover that went through two phases.
+The project is exciting to me because it came together in such a scrappy manner.
+It’s a project that reflects sheer determination, compromise, and the age-old philosophy of wabi-sabi, or the art of imperfection.

 When I first bought my house, I was in the market for an antique dresser.
-I always like repurposing or using what I already have, so one moment it dawned on me that there were some drawers encased in a wall underneath my basement stairs.
-At first, I wasn’t sure that the drawers in the wall was an actual dresser.
-Who would shove this antique beauty into a wall??
+I always like repurposing what I already have, so it dawned on me that there were some drawers encased in a wall underneath my basement stairs.
+At first, I wasn’t sure that the drawers in the wall were part of an actual dresser.
+Who would shove this old dresser into a wall in a basement?

-Here is the dresser as it is now.
-It’s actually the most used piece of furniture in my office.
+Here is the dresser when it was two-toned.
 I love the imperfections, the dovetail drawers, the old furniture label, and the fact that it’s solid wood throughout.
-I don’t think I’ll repaint it or refinish it anytime soon.
 The top actually shows more age since when I first painted it.
 There are scratches and smudges, but I like it like that.

 Eventually, I was commissioned to paint the dresser using a specific brand’s chalk paint.
 Since the front drawers were “faux painted” and none of the wood was original, I decided that it was okay to paint this antique furniture and to take on the project.
 Below, I’ll walk you through the basic steps I took to paint and then distress the antique dresser.

 To get started, pick a brand and color of chalk paint that you prefer.
 I really liked this Himalayan salt pink, and I think it coordinates well with my other decor.